ARamy23/ARamy23-Website/content/pages/index.md

         content: >
           Not my most favorite channel of knowledge sharing but I figured that sometimes people prefer it

+          So I use it as a code-along or live coding database
         align: left
         image: images/feature.svg
         image_alt: Feature 3 placeholder image